chibike/PDE4833-Robotics-Project/README.md

-# MDX PDE4833 CARDS RECOGNITION WITH Baxter - Computer Vision Exercise
+# MDX PDE4833 CARDS RECOGNITION WITH Baxter - Visuomotor Control with Baxter - Computer Vision Exercise
 ## Disclaimer
 This module was written as part of my submission for Middlesex University's 2018-2019 Advanced Robotics assignment.